Applying to Graduate

 Graduation Booklet Form for Doctoral Candidates

 Please download the Graduation Booklet form for Doctoral Candidates, complete and email it as a Word document to the Graduation Office.
-This should be done as soon as possible and at least five weeks before the ceremony that you have been accepted into.
+This must be done as soon as possible, and at least five weeks before the ceremony that you have been accepted into.

 Remember that most of the people reading this summary will be unfamiliar with your field of study, so you should make it as simple and easy to understand as possible.